It's Rush Limbaugh here on the cutting edge of societal evolution.

 Oh, yeah.

-He uh said that they covered Saddam's extravagant parties, but they wouldn't cover the atrocities because they wanted to maintain access.
+Yeah, he said that they covered Saddam's extravagant parties, but they wouldn't cover the atrocities because they wanted to maintain access.

-Yeah, but but that's I I look I really don't want to nitpick with you except on a literalist.
+I really don't want to nitpick with you except on a literalist.

-And the press does not need to ignore Obama's mad hatter party in order to have access.
+And the press does not need to ignore Obama's Mad Hatter party in order to have access.

 They've got access.